Leadership for Change Prize 2025

 Leadership for Change live lesson

-Join our online live lesson on October 22nd 2025.
-Take part in lively activities, hear from inspiring leaders and engage in global polls and discussions.
+In our online live lesson on October 22nd, students from around the world took part in lively activities, heard from inspiring leaders and engaged in global polls and discussions.

 2025 timeline